Intro to Database Automation

 Faster release cycles are good for business, and not just because they get applications in front of end-users sooner.
 Continuous delivery cycles are designed to cut down application development costs and man-hours.
 But, while development timelines get shorter, the workload and time for database deployments get longer.

 Enterprises can have many database configurations, so each change needs to be checked for compatibility.
 As the complexity of data repositories grows, so too does the time it takes to review and approve changes.
-In a recent IOUG survey on database manageability, 41 percent of respondents said changes took a week or more to approve.
+In a recent IOUG survey on database manageability, 41% of respondents said changes took a week or more to approve.
 With multiple change requests coming to DBAs each day, it’s clear that sheer manpower can’t keep up with continuous delivery forever.
 Relief for DBAs is nonexistent without database automation.

 Database automation software can protect against any unwanted outcomes.
 DB automation can help forecast the impact application changes will have on the database.
 With this information, DBAs can use those forecast reports to quickly discover issues instead of taking days to find them.